MN-01

 Plain Language

-Operators must implement reasonable measures to prevent the conversational AI service from generating statements that could mislead minor account holders into believing they are interacting with a human.
-The statute provides a non-exhaustive list of covered outputs: claims of sentience or humanity, emotional dependence simulation, romantic or sexual innuendo, and adult-minor romantic role-playing.
-The 'including' framing means these are illustrative examples — operators should also address other outputs that could similarly mislead.
-This is an anti-emotional-dependency provision distinct from the general AI disclosure in § 48-2103(1), as it requires affirmative prevention of misleading outputs rather than just disclosure.
+Operators must implement reasonable measures to prevent the conversational AI service from generating statements that would mislead minor account holders into believing they are interacting with a human.
+The statute enumerates four specific categories: claims of sentience or humanity, statements simulating emotional dependence, statements simulating romantic or sexual innuendo, and role-playing of adult-minor romantic relationships.
+The 'including' language means these are illustrative — the obligation extends to any statement that would lead a reasonable person to believe they are interacting with a human.
+The standard is reasonable measures, not absolute prevention.

 For minor account holders, an operator shall institute reasonable measures to prevent a conversational AI service from generating statements that would lead reasonable persons to believe that they are interacting with a human, including: (a) Explicit claims that the conversational AI service is sentient or human; (b) Statements that simulate emotional dependence; (c) Statements that simulate romantic or sexual innuendos; or (d) Role-playing of adult-minor romantic relationships.